damianhakert/damianhakert.github.io/source/_posts/yyyy-mm-dd-setting-up-gitlab-ci-for-ios-projects.md

 [Your-Mac's-Name.local]:
 ```

 Enter whatever tags you'd like to further identify this particular runner.
 It's particularly helpful when you need a particular build environment&mdash;for example, iOS 9.2 on Xcode 7.2 on OS X 10.11 could use tags like `ios_9-2`, `xcode_7-2`, and `osx_10-11`.
-This way, we can filter our build results in GitLab by toolchain, platform, etc.
+This way, we can filter our build stages in GitLab by toolchain, platform, etc.

 ```
 Please enter the gitlab-ci tags for this runner (comma separated):